Vmihajlovic/docs/src/data/markdown/docs/01 guides/01 Getting started/04 Results Output.md

 </CodeGroup>

+### Summary export

+Additionally, the `k6 run` command can export the end-of-test summary report to a JSON file that includes all of the data above.
+This is useful to get the aggregated test results in a machine-readable format, for integration with dashboards, external alerts, etc.

+This was first possible in k6 v0.26.0 with the [`--summary-export` flag](/using-k6/options#summary-export), though its use is now discouraged (see why [here](/results-visualization/end-of-test-summary#summary-export-to-a-json-file)).

+Instead, starting with k6 v0.30.0, the use of the [`handleSummary()` callback](/results-visualization/end-of-test-summary#handlesummary-callback) is recommended, since it allows completely customizing the end-of-test summary and exporting the summary report data in any desired format (e.g. JSON, CSV, XML (JUnit/xUnit/etc.), HTML, TXT, etc.).

 ## External outputs

 If the aggregated [end-of-test summary](/results-visualization/end-of-test-summary) is insufficient, k6 can send more granular result data to different external outputs, to integrate and visualize k6 metrics on other platforms.